0xBollo/Tutorials/Kotlin/Cheat Sheets/01 - Basics/02 - Basic Types.md

 ```

 ### Nothing
 `Nothing` has no instances.
-This type indicates that a function or expression will never return a value.
+This type represents a value that will never exist.
+Expressions and functions with the return type `Nothing` will never return a value.
 For example, the following expressions are of type `Nothing`:
+- `return`
+- `break`
+- `continue`
+- `throw Exception()`
 ```kotlin
 // For demonstration purposes only
 // n1 and n2 would never be initialized